sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/how-contact-builder-is-used-with-salesforce-marketing-cloud.md

 2. Create or select the contacts data extension.
 3. Link the contacts data extension to customer data object.
 The relationship between Customers Data and the contacts data extension should be a one-to-one relationship between the `Contact Key` field in the Customers Data object and the PrimaryKey in the contacts data extension.
 4. Create or select the issues data extension.
 5. Link the issues data extension to the contacts data extension.
-The relationship between the two data extensions should be a one-to-many relationship between the PrimaryKey on the contacts data and the corresponding field on the issues data extension.
+The relationship between the two data extensions should be a one-to-many relationship between the PrimaryKey on the contacts data extension and the corresponding field on the issues data extension.

 ##Contact Builder Tools